 Sixth Amendment to Wafer Supply Agreement.
-On August 30, 2016, we entered into a sixth amendment (the Sixth Amendment) to the WSA.
-The Sixth Amendment modified certain terms of the WSA applicable to wafers for our microprocessor, graphics processor and semi-custom products for a five-year period from January 1, 2016 to December 31, 2020.
+On August 30, 2016, we entered into a sixth amendment to the WSA (the WSA Sixth Amendment).
+The WSA Sixth Amendment modified certain terms of the WSA applicable to wafers for our microprocessor, graphics processor and semi-custom products for a five-year period from January 1, 2016 to December 31, 2020.
 AMD and GF also agreed to establish a comprehensive framework for technology collaboration for the 7nm technology node.

-The Sixth Amendment also provides us a limited waiver with rights to contract with another wafer foundry with respect to certain products in the 14nm and 7nm technology nodes and gives us greater flexibility in sourcing foundry services across our product portfolio.
+The WSA Sixth Amendment also provides us a limited waiver with rights to contract with another wafer foundry with respect to certain products in the 14nm and 7nm technology nodes and gives us greater flexibility in sourcing foundry services across our product portfolio.
 In consideration for these rights, we agreed to pay GF \$100 million in installments starting in the fourth fiscal quarter of 2016 through the third fiscal quarter of 2017.
-During the second fiscal quarter of 2017, we paid GF \$25 million and, as of July 1, 2017, we had paid GF \$75 million in aggregate.
+During the third fiscal quarter of 2017, we paid GF \$25 million and, as of September 30, 2017, we had paid GF \$100 million in aggregate.
 Starting in 2017 and continuing through 2020, we also agreed to make quarterly payments to GF based on the volume of certain wafers purchased from another wafer foundry.

-Further, for each calendar year during the term of the Sixth Amendment, AMD and GF agreed to annual wafer purchase targets that increase from 2016 through 2020.
-If we do not meet the annual wafer purchase target for any calendar year, we will be required to pay to GF a portion of the difference between the our actual wafer purchases and the wafer purchase target for that year.
+Further, for each calendar year during the term of the WSA Sixth Amendment, AMD and GF agreed to annual wafer purchase targets that increase from 2016 through 2020.
+If we do not meet the annual wafer purchase target for any calendar year, we will be required to pay to GF a portion of the difference between our actual wafer purchases and the wafer purchase target for that year.
 The annual targets were established based on our business and market expectations and took into account the limited waiver we received for certain products.
-As of July 1, 2017, we expected to meet our 2017 wafer purchase target.
+As of September 30, 2017, we expect to meet our 2017 wafer purchase target.